txicos/ubuntu-opencv-caffe-install/README.md

-Just remember, that we are interested in making it work with CUDA 10.2 (adapat CUDA path according with your system).
-Passing a flag to NVCC is also required so as the compilation can proceed without error.
+Just remember, that we are interested in making it work with CUDA 10.2 (adapt CUDA path according with your system).
+Passing a flag to NVCC is also required, so as the compilation can proceed without error.

 Since it is intended to create a debian package, it will be configured to install dlib in a local directory